gchq/sleeper/docs/04-tables.md

 A Sleeper instance contains one or more tables.
 Each table has four important
 properties: a name, a schema for storing data for that table, a state store for storing metadata about the table, and a flag to denote whether the table is online or not.
-All other resources for the instance, such as the S3 bucket used for storing data in a table, ECS clusters and lambda functions are shared across all the tables.
+All resources for the instance, such as the S3 bucket used for storing data in a table, ECS clusters and lambda functions are shared across all the tables.

 ## The metadata store